-If the number of points scored in a round are equal, meaning from 0 - 2 marks more, a judge uses the remark section on the back of the scorecard to express their opinion after each round.
+If the number of points scored in a round are equal, meaning from 0-2 marks more, a judge uses the remark section on the back of the scorecard to express his opinion after each round.

-ART.
-8.5 DECISIONS
+Art.
+8.5 Decisions